-The items in the Council's Balance Sheet at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31

-Valuation of operational property

-Fair value

-property

-measurement of investment
+Parch 2022 for which there is a significant

+sk of material adjustment in the forthcoming

+financial year are as follows:

-Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate its non-current assets.
+Items Uncertainties Consequences if actual results differ from assumptions Valuation of operational property Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate its non-current assets.
 The Council's external valuers provided valuations as at 31 March 2022 for approximately 20% of its operational portfolio and annual valuation for the most material property values.
 The estimated remaining useful life of all operational assets is reviewed annually based on the advice from the Council external valuers.

-The Council's external valuers use valuation techniques

-to determine the fair value of investment property.
-This

-consistent with how market participants would price the

-involves developing estimates and assumptions

-property.
-The valuers base their assumptions on observable data as far as possible, but this is not always available.
-In that case, the valuers use the best information available.

-Consequences if actual results differ from assumptions

 A reduction in the estimated valuations would result in reductions to the Revaluation Reserve and / or a loss recorded as appropriate in the Comprehensive Income and Expenditure Statement.
 If the value of the Council's operational properties were to reduce by 10%, this would result in a charge to the Comprehensive Income and Expenditure Statement of approximately £75m.
 An increase in estimated valuations would result in increases to the Revaluation Reserve and / or reversals of previous negative revaluations to the Comprehensive Income and Expenditure Statement and / or gains being recorded as appropriate in the Comprehensive Income and Expenditure Statement.
 Depreciation charges for operational buildings will change in direct relation to changes in estimated current value.
 The net book value of non-current operational assets subject to potential revaluation is £746 million.

-Estimated fair values may differ from the actual prices that could be achieved in an arm's length transaction at the reporting date.
+Fair value measurement The Council's external valuers use valuation techniques to determine the fair value of investment property.
+This Estimated fair values may differ from the actual prices that could be achieved in an arm's length transaction at the reporting date.

-041 | ANNUAL ACCOUNTS 2021/2022 • NOTES TO THE ACCOUNTS